 If you decide to withdraw from or not attend SUNY Cortland, it is your obligation to properly and promptly withdraw through the Registrar's Office.
 Non-attendance of class(es) does not qualify as an official withdrawal and does not relieve a student of financial obligations.

 Reduction (and refund, if applicable) of tuition liability is made according to SUNY Board of Trustees policies.
 Students incur liability based on the length of the academic term and the date of official withdrawal.
-To qualify for liability adjustments, students must follow the College's official withdrawal policy complete and submit the required paperwork.
+To qualify for liability adjustments, students must follow the College's official withdrawal policy and complete and submit the proper Registrar's Office form.
 Non-attendance or stop payment orders on checks, and/or disputing credit card payments do not constitute official withdrawals.
 Students who process initial registration during the drop/add period will not be withdrawn for non-payment and will be held responsible for payment of their charges.
 For specific semester refund schedules, please visit the relevant link(s) below:

 Federal regulations require the Financial Aid Office to recalculate the amount of federal financial aid a student has earned as of the official date of withdrawal.